9 Best Dog Foods for Cockapoos in 2023 – Reviews & Top Picks

 At first look, the Zignature Turkey Limited Ingredient Grain-Free Dry Dog Food seems like an excellent choice.
 The ingredients list is much shorter than on other dog foods that we’ve tested, showing that this really is a limited ingredients dog food.
 But it’s still packed with the ever-important protein that your dog needs.
 In fact, this protein has a minimum of 32% crude protein.

-A quick look at the ingredients list shows that turkey and turkey meal are listed as the first ingredients.
+A quick look at the ingredients list shows that turkey and turkey meal is listed as the first ingredients.
 Obviously, they’re using healthy, whole-food ingredients, but we’d still prefer to see more diverse protein sources listed than just turkey, especially at the high price that this dog food sells for.

 When we fed this formula to our dogs, most of them ate it without complaint.
 However, shortly after, we started to notice some unpleasant flatulence that all of our dogs were experiencing.
 Their stools also became soft and runny, so we knew it wasn’t digesting as easily as we’d like.
 Maybe it’s the low amount of fiber in this blend, just 4%.
 Regardless, we had hoped it would be easier on our dogs’ stomachs.